betterify/bigspring/exampleSite/content/blog/2021-05-11-google-script-in-hugo.md

 # post draft
 draft: false
 ---

+This post demonstrates the embedding of Google Script in Hugo site.
 # Is it possible to embed Google Script in Hugo?

 Is it a good idea to see whether Google Script can be embedded in a Hugo site?
 We all know that Hugo is the fastest framework to build static websites.
 In this post I am trying embed Google Script in the **Hugo** site!!

+## Google Script Example

 {{< rawhtml >}}
 <div>